 Why Does My Dog Lick His Paws?

 It’s important to be on the lookout for a seemingly cute habit turning into a cry for help from your pup.
-But there are a few easy ways to spot if your dog is trying to tell you something, or if they’re just going about their grooming routine.
-With a little help from Dr. Rachel Mar, veterinarian and blogger at The Vitality Vet, here’s everything you need to know about paw licking and your dog.
+But there are a few easy ways to spot if your dog is trying to tell you something or if they’re just going about their grooming routine.

 Is paw licking normal in dogs?

-Should you be worried?
 Don’t panic just yet, as paw licking can be normal in some dogs as a way of self-grooming.
-Dr. Mar points out that this is especially true in breeds with longer fur, as these dogs are ensuring no foreign materials, such as thorns or twigs are left in their paws.

 As mentioned above, it could be an obsessive compulsive urge that is causing your dog’s licks.
-Usually if you stop the dog repeatedly every time they start licking, they will stop and move onto doing something else.
-Pay attention to your dog tending to any one spot of the body and if their behaviors change over time.
+Usually, if you stop the dog repeatedly every time they start licking, they will stop and move onto doing something else.
+Pay attention to your dog tending to any one spot of the body and if their behavior changes over time.

 Arthritis